 Air toxics are pollutants that can be present in the atmosphere in low concentrations and are known or suspected to cause serious health or environmental problems.
-Information about the sources and health effects of air toxics is available at the National Environment Protection Council web site.
-There are five compounds used as indicators of toxic air pollutants in Australia: benzene, toluene, formaldehyde, Xylenes and benzo(a)pyrene (as an indicator for PAH).
+Information about the sources and health effects of air toxics is available at the Department of the Environment and Energy web site.
+There are five compounds used as indicators of toxic air pollutants in Australia: benzene, toluene, formaldehyde, xylenes and benzo(a)pyrene (as an indicator for PAH).
 These compounds are included in the Tasmanian Air Toxics Monitoring Program which commenced in 2008.

 Air Toxics Monitoring in Tasmania